shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![An analyzed document](media/lab2a-t6-frs19.1.png)

 24. For now, you have used custom models with Neural build mode.
 You can use any sample document which contains Tables and Signatures to Test/Analyze using Template build mode.
-Please find the reference to explore more about Form Recognizer Studio: [Quickstart: Form Recognizer Studio - Azure Applied AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/quickstarts/try-v3-form-recognizer-studio)
+Please find the reference to explore more about Document Intelligence Studio: [Quickstart: Document Intelligence Studio - Azure Applied AI Services | Microsoft Docs](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0)

 ## Task 7 - Document Summarization via Cognitive Service for Language Integration